UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-universal-property-sequential-colimits.lagda.md

     ( P) =
     is-equiv-comp-htpy
       ( dependent-cocone-map-sequential-diagram A c P)
-      ( dependent-cocone-dependent-cofork-sequential-diagram A c P)
+      ( dependent-cocone-sequential-diagram-dependent-cofork A c P)
       ( dependent-cofork-map
         ( bottom-map-cofork-cocone-sequential-diagram A)
         ( top-map-cofork-cocone-sequential-diagram A)
         ( cofork-cocone-sequential-diagram A c))
-      ( triangle-dependent-cocone-dependent-cofork-sequential-diagram A c P)
+      ( triangle-dependent-cocone-sequential-diagram-dependent-cofork A c P)
       ( dup-coequalizer P)
+      ( is-equiv-dependent-cocone-sequential-diagram-dependent-cofork A c P)

+  dependent-universal-property-coequalizer-dependent-universal-property-sequential-colimit :
+    ( {l : Level} →
+      dependent-universal-property-sequential-colimit l A c) →
+    ( {l : Level} →
+      dependent-universal-property-coequalizer l
+        ( bottom-map-cofork-cocone-sequential-diagram A)
+        ( top-map-cofork-cocone-sequential-diagram A)
+        ( cofork-cocone-sequential-diagram A c)) dependent-universal-property-coequalizer-dependent-universal-property-sequential-colimit
+    ( dup-sequential-colimit)
+    ( P) =
+    is-equiv-right-factor-htpy
+      ( dependent-cocone-map-sequential-diagram A c P)
+      ( dependent-cocone-sequential-diagram-dependent-cofork A c P)
+      ( dependent-cofork-map
+        ( bottom-map-cofork-cocone-sequential-diagram A)
+        ( top-map-cofork-cocone-sequential-diagram A)
+        ( cofork-cocone-sequential-diagram A c))
+      ( triangle-dependent-cocone-sequential-diagram-dependent-cofork A c P)
-      ( is-equiv-dependent-cocone-dependent-cofork-sequential-diagram A c P)
+      ( is-equiv-dependent-cocone-sequential-diagram-dependent-cofork A c P)
+      ( dup-sequential-colimit P)
 ```

 ### The non-dependent and dependent universal properties of sequential colimits are logically equivalent